Privacy Policy — Grok Automate

 PermissionWhy it's needed

-storageTo remember your queue, settings, daily counter and reference images across browser restarts.
+storageTo remember your queue, settings, daily counter, cached account profile and reference images across browser restarts.
 Stored locally.

 downloadsTo save the generated images and videos to your Downloads folder when each generation completes.